 A. Extreme weather events

-The growth of the cruise industry has highlighted the risk of hurricanes, particularly in the Caribbean, which the world’s largest destination market.
+The growth of the cruise industry has highlighted the risk of hurricanes, particularly in the Caribbean, which is the world’s largest destination market.
 Cruise lines tend to offer fewer cruises during the hurricane season, which is between August and November, with peak hurricane activity in September.
-Since the path of hurricanes can only be accurately predicted within a day or two, cruises are usually not canceled during a hurricane event.
-Only the port of call sequence can be altered to alternatives that are not at risk.
+Since the path of hurricanes can only be accurately predicted within a day or two of their occurrence, cruises are usually not canceled during a hurricane event.
+Only the port of call sequence can be altered to take in alternatives that are not at risk.
 The growth of the cruise industry in Asia is also increasing cruise activity in an area prone to hurricanes (typhoons).

 B. Geophysical disruptions

 Tectonic activity is the source of the most serious geophysical disasters.
 Earthquakes are a salient form of a geophysical threat since they are difficult to predict but generally occur in areas in the vicinity of tectonic plate boundaries.
 For ports, this risk is far from being uniform but can be assessed within a reasonable level.
 For instance, about 100 container ports accounting for 140 million TEUs are located in areas considered high tectonic risks, implying a 20% risk over a 50-year period of exposure to an earthquake on and above a Modified Mercalli Intensity Scale (MMI) of 8 (severe potential damage).
 This accounts for about 20% of the current container port activity.